 There are some things in life you take for granted that anyone should be able to do in the kitchen: Boiling water, heating up frozen dinners, and opening cans.
 Apparently, though, there's some question about that last one.

 The comments on the video range from surprised to disbelief to warnings.
-The discussion on this "new" way of how to use a can opener is less about if the method works than if it's a good idea.
+The discussion on this "new" way to open tin cans with a can opener is less about if the method works than if it's a good idea.

 Several commenters were shocked by the revelation.
 One user commented, "Better than breaking every manual can opener I've owned.
 Thank you!!"
 We've all been taught the old-fashioned way, so this so-called proper way might take a bit of practice.
 Muscle memory is no joke; it can be a weird feeling if you've never opened a can with the manual opener in the horizontal position.
 My mother has a Pampered Chef can opener that is designed to be used that way and, I swear, every time I visit her, I have to ask her how to use it because it doesn't feel right.